aporlowski/pi-sdr/README-Speech-to-Text.md

 ### Schedule Amazon Transcribe Job

 Schedule a Amazon Transcribe [6] job on those `wav` files.
-For this experiment I used all default optoins.
+For this experiment I used all default options.

 ![Schedule Job](/images/schedule_job.png)